DevCycleHQ/devcycle-docs/docs/best-practices/tech-debt.md

 ## Track and Organize Removed Flags

 When a Variable is done its journey in DevCycle, the final step is to archive it.
-Doing so will hide the variable from most views in the dashboard, and indicates that the Variable is no longer used in your project.
+Doing so will hide the Variable from most views in the dashboard, and indicates that the Variable is no longer used in your project.

 ### Feature Flag Usage Detection
-The DevCycle dashboard can tell you when a variable is no longer used by your application and is safe to archive in the platform.
+The DevCycle dashboard can tell you when a Variable is no longer used by your application and is safe to archive in the platform.
 It does this by combining two sources of information:
 - usages in code, detected by the Code Insights tooling described above
 - evaluation events automatically collected by the SDK

-These pieces of information will give you a clear picture of whether a variable is still referenced in your code, and whether it is still being evaluated in your application.
+These pieces of information will give you a clear picture of whether a Variable is still referenced in your code, and whether it is still being evaluated in your application.

 When you mark a Feature as "complete" in DevCycle, the dashboard will show you a list of all the Variables used by that